MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/Carousel.md

 7. In the page outline, add Default Page.
 To the Main slot,  add Carousel module.

+8. Set Carousel module property Width to Fill screen.

+9. Set Carousel module property Transition animation to Slide.

-8. To the Carousel module, add a Hero module.
+10. To the Carousel module, add a Hero module.
 On the Hero module, add an Image and a Heading and save.
 See Hero module for more details.

-9. To the Carousel module, add a Feature module.
+11. To the Carousel module, add a Feature module.
 On the Feature module, add an Image, Heading and Paragraph.
 See Feature module for more details

-10. Save and Preview.
+12. Save and Preview.
 Preview will show a carousel with 2 modules inside it -Hero, Feature.
+Additional propertis for Carousel, Hero or Feature can be changed to achieve the desired effect.

-11. Check-in and Publish the page.
+13. Check-in and Publish the page.